sorenmulli/imgseg-fake-balloons/README.md

 Course project for 02561 Computer Graphics at the Technical University of Denmark.

 ## Reproduction
+### Setup
+Run `make` to install the Python software.
+Open `webgl-site/index.html` in any modern browser to see the examples.

+### Get Fake Balloons data
+You can build the synthetic dataset yourself; see `make data`.
+The version used in this project is downloadable from Google Drive using the script `dev/download.sh` (be patient; around 5gb).

 ### Get COCO data
-Download 2017 test and val from [COCO download page](https://cocodataset.org/#download).
+Download 2017 test and val images and annotations from [COCO download page](https://cocodataset.org/#download).
-Place in a directory, default is `cocodata` in working directory.
+Place in a directory, e.g. `cocodata` where structure should be
-Structure should be
 ```
 cocodata/
 ├─ instances_train2017.json